EU medicines regulator approves new COVID treatments | DW | 16.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The European Medicines Agency has authorized the drugs Xevudy and Kineret, and backed Pfizer's COVID pill for emergency use.
+The European Medicines Agency has authorized the drugs Xevudy and Kineret, and backed Pfizer's COVID-19 pill for emergency use.
 The European Commission will decide on final approval for the three treatments.

 Monoclonal antibody medicine Xevudy (sotrovimab), which is jointly developed by UK pharma giant GlaskoSmithKline and US firm Vir Biotechnology, "significantly reduces hospitalization and deaths in patients with one underlying condition," the EMA said in a statement, citing research.

-Monoclonal antibody treatments are lab-generated proteins which imitate the body's reaction to infections.
+Monoclonal antibody treatments are lab-generated proteins that imitate the body's reaction to infections.
 Xevudy is the third monoclonal antibody drug approved by the EMA.

 Kineret (anakinra), which is manufactured by Stockholm-based Swedish Orphan Biovitrum, could "decrease lower airway damage, preventing development of severe respiratory failure," the agency announced in a separate press release.